sanlocoz/LandClassifier/README.md

 The detail functionality of the module can be found <a href= "https://sanlocoz.github.io/LandClassifier/"> here</a>.

 ## References
-Seos-project.eu. n.d.
+SEOS-project.eu. n.d.
 SEOS Tutorials. [online] Available at: <https://seos-project.eu/> [Accessed March 2022].